DIY LEGO Table Tutorial

 Now it gets fun!
 Take the baseplates that you already cut and place them one by one on the table.
 We left them connected with the LEGO bricks while Chuck spread the cement.
 Enoch removed one plate at a time and handed them to Chuck.
 Within minutes the pieces were placed and glued.
 We then reconnected them with LEGO bricks to double check the alignment.

 The contact cement is supposed to seal on contact.
-We chose to clamp the table and leave it overnight.
+Leaving nothing to chance, we decided to clamp the table and leave it overnight.
 The next morning, the table was finished!

 I couldn’t even manage to get pictures before Mordecai was moving his creations onto it.